 "Show yourself in all respects to be a model of good works, and in your teaching show integrity, dignity."
 (Titus 2:7)

-Most recently I have served as Associate Professor and Chair of Health Services Administration Program at Chancellor University, Cleveland, OH.
+Prior to joining King faculty team in 2014, I have served as Associate Professor and Chair of Health Services Administration Program at Chancellor University, Cleveland, OH.
 While there, I was instrumental in creating a program in Health Informatics & Information Management (HIIM) at the baccalaureate degree.

 With self-knowledge comes a greater awareness of who we are, what our true goals in life are, and what direction we want to set for our life.
 This, in a nutshell, is the gift of maturity.
 I see myself as a service-oriented professional who thrives on socially meaningful work.